SingleDreamer/Spring2018BigDataProject1/README.md

 3: Given a gene, find all other information associated with this gene.

 4: Given a patient id, find all patient information (age, gender, education etc.)

+If no data is showing or databases have not been set up:

 r: reset databases